JosephSun/cliffordfajardo.github.io/_posts/2015-10-29-how-does-hoisting-work-in-javascript.md

 ---
 title:  "How does Hoisting Work in Javascript?"
 date: 2015-10-29
-description: An example-driven lesson on how javascript hoising works.
+description: An example-driven lesson on how javascript hoisting works.
 ---

 ### What is Hoisting mean anyways?